 This is also why you’ll want to keep every document from the termite infestation, extermination, and repairs.
 You want to be able to back up everything that you’re claiming.
 It’s not only good to do but also covers you in case there’s a disagreement later on.
 It’s also a good rule of thumb to put it in writing that you have shared all of this information and that the buyer understands what you’ve told them.
 It can just be a piece of paper that acknowledges everyone is aware of the situation, and that you were honest about it.

 Consider Selling As-Is

-Even if you do everything above by the book, if you get rid of the termites, treat and repair your house, and provide all the necessary documentation, the truth is that buyers on the open market may not want to buy your house.
-The marketplace is competitive enough with homes that don’t come with termite damage and any major work is bound to scare off some buyers.
+Even if you do everything above by the book, if you get rid of the termites, treat and repair your house, and provide all the necessary documentation, the truth is that buyers on the open market may not want to buy your house because of termite damage even if it’s already been treated and repaired.
+The marketplace is competitive enough with homes that don’t come with termite damage, and any major work is bound to scare off some buyers.
 You may be waiting for months or even years to find a buyer willing to take a chance on your house.